 Pipeline management’s cost is considerably reduced; we can afford to load everything into the DWH “without getting carried away” – and thus, we do not deprive ourselves of future use cases for the data.

-The trend towards self-service Analytics
+The trend toward self-service Analytics

-The advent of DWH Cloud has contributed to “cloudify” not only integration solutions (ETL/ELT) but also BI solutions.
+The advent of Cloud DWH has contributed to “cloudify” not only integration solutions (ETL/ELT) but also BI solutions.